ArrowCod/Sorting-Algorithm-Visualizer/README.md

 ## Contribution

 Contributions to this project are welcome and encouraged.
-If you want to contribute to the Sorting Visualizer, follow these steps:
+If you want to contribute to the Sorting Visualizer, and also criticis, new idea, any updation always welcome, Discussions section is open for it.  follow these steps:

 1. Fork the repository on GitHub.